jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 4.2.8 (2022/11/14) =
+* Fix: The right click handling was not implemented.
+* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
+Thank you!

 = 4.2.7 (2022/09/29) =
 * Add: Option to set the height buffer for infinite loading.
 * Fix: Load script in the footer instead of header.
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
-Thank you!

 = 4.2.6 (2022/07/13) =
 * Fix: If the phpinfo() function doesn't exist, avoid calling it.